-Hey, it’s Lawrence Mak from RE/MAX Realtron, here with some information for all you landlords out there that have an investment property.
+Hey, it’s Lawrence Mak from EXP Realty, here with some information for all you landlords out there that have an investment property.

 I wanted to go through three important changes to the different rules on January 1st, 2019 to the RTA.